 For the best of both worlds, we suspended awning covers over the dodger windows.
 Theres no chance of abrasion even if the window is salt- and dirt-encrusted; UV and bird bombs are blocked; and they can even provide expanded shade and reduce the need to close the windows for a passing shower at anchor.

+Follow the maker’s instructions for cleaning.
+Each product varies a little, but they are generally spray-on/wipe-off products.
+Some makers advise not applying their products on hot days in direct sunlight and this is good advice across the board.
 Use only soft polishing cloths to clean clear vinyl.
 Clean cotton jersey (T-shirts or polishing cloths) are safe, but paper towels may leave scratches (grit left over from the paper-making process is much harder than vinyl).
 Microfiber cloth is a favorite as well, but it must be kept very clean as it quickly attracts dirt.

 Only roll up vinyl windows when they-and your hands-are clean.
 Salt spray is abrasive and can cause minor scratching.
 Its better to squint through salt-encrusted vinyl until a freshwater rinse is practical than to have your view blocked by scratches for years to come.
 A handy fresh water squirt bottle can help rinse at sea.
 Alternatively, remove the window panels.
-If youre rolling up the windows for storage, roll them with soft, clean fabric to keep the vinyl from touching itself and potentially abrading the surface.
+If you’re rolling up the windows for storage, roll them with soft, clean fabric to keep the vinyl from touching itself and potentially abrading the surface.

 If you plan to roll up your windows regularly, youll likely be happier with a thinner vinyl material (30 mil vs. 40 mil) or more flexible products (OSea and Regalite, vs. the stiffer Strataglass) since less force is required and less scratching results.